Scara98/Portfolio/Project 4.md

 combo6_survived = df[(df['Sex'] == 'female') & (df['Survived'] == 1) & (df['Age']>= 18) & (df['Age']<=64) & (df['Pclass']==1)].shape[0]
 print('Number of 1st class female passengers aged 18-64 who survived:', combo6_survived)
 ```
+Each combination was repeated with all classes, both sexes, and each different type within each category.
+For example using the cabins passengers stayed in with sex and class the code would be run with each different Cabin(A, B, C, D, E, F, G, T, N/A) and each Cabin would be tested with females in classes 1, 2, and 3 and also tested with males in classes 1, 2, and 3.
+So in this example using Cabins, there were 54 different combinations in total.
+The highest survival rate for each category is shown.
 ![pic13_img](https://github.com/Scara98/Portfolio/blob/imgs/pic13_img)
 #### Lowest survival rate when combining sex and class with third factor
 ```python